go-python/gopy/README.md

 It also supports python modules having any number of Go packages, and generates a separate .py module file for each package, which link into a single common binding library.
 It has been tested extensively on reproducing complex Go code in large libraries -- most stuff "just works".

+New features:
+* Callback methods from Go into Python now work: you can pass a python function to a Go function that has a function argument, and it will call the python function appropriately.
+* The first embedded struct field (i.e., Go's version of type inheritance) is used to establish a corresponding class inheritance in the Python `class` wrappers, which then efficiently inherit all the methods, properties, etc.

 ## Installation

 ```sh